 Previous policy research perspectives

-- Policy research perspectives: national health expenditures, 2016: Annual spending growth on the downswing (PDF)
+- Policy research perspectives: National health expenditures, 2016: Annual spending growth on the downswing (PDF, members only)

-- Policy research perspectives: national health expenditures, 2015: annual spending growth at its highest rate since 2007 (PDF)
+- Policy research perspectives: National health expenditures, 2015: Annual spending growth at its highest rate since 2007 (PDF, members only)